cortes-ciriano-lab/SComatic/README.md

     --nprocs 16
 ```

-If running in an HPC cluster, one might want to compute the base count information at once.
+If running in an HPC cluster, one might want to compute the base count information for all cell types at once.
 One can do that by running, for example:

 ```python
 for bam in $(ls -d $out/*/cell_type_bams/*bam);do